 - Nutmeg (just a little for the rub)

-All of these ingredients for this simple baked ham (including the ham seasoning) are really easy to find in the stores.
-Try not to substitute dried ingredients for the fresh since the fresh flavors are really important for the seasoning.
+Try not to substitute dried ingredients for fresh ones since the fresh flavors are really important for the seasoning.

 Madeira wine is an Italian wine that is sweet and can be found in all liquor stores.
 It lends a beautiful sweetness to the ham glaze that makes this baked ham so delicious.

-How to make this Baked Ham with glaze
+How to make Italian Baked Ham With Glaze

 To cook a fully cooked ham, as is the case with this recipe, all you are going to be doing is making the ham seasoning and ham glaze then adding those on to the cooked ham before it goes in the oven.

-Next, add your madeira wine, white wine and sugar to a small sauce pan over medium heat until the sugar dissolves and the mixture just begins to bubble.
+- Step 4: Next, add your Madeira wine, white wine, and sugar to a small saucepan over medium heat until the sugar dissolves and the mixture just begins to bubble.
 Remove the glaze from the stove and let it cool.

 Once you have made your ham seasoning and your glaze for the ham, it is time to start assembling the ham for baking.
 This part is really easy.